joeyism/py-edgar/README.rst

   * no_of_documents (default: 1): numer of documents to be retrieved
   * isxml (default: False): by default, things aren't case sensitive and is parsed with ``html`` in ``lxml.
 If this is True, then it is parsed with``\ etree` which is case sensitive

+get_documents (class method)
+""""""""""""""""""""""""""""

+Returns a list of strings, each string contains the body of the specified document from input

+* **Input**

+  * tree: lxml.html form that is returned from Company.getAllFilings
+  * no_of_documents: number of document returned.
+If it is 1, the returned result is just one string, instead of a list of strings.
+Defaults to 1.
+  * debug (default: **False**\ ): if **True**\ , displays the URL and form

 Edgar
 ^^^^^